alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Alaska?

-After a plaintiff files a tort claim, the plaintiff must serve the defendant a summons with copies of the complaint.
+After a plaintiff files a tort claim, they are usually expected to serve the defendant a summons with copies of the complaint.
 The plaintiff may serve the defendant the complaint through various court-approved means, including certified mail, return receipt, restricted delivery, and a process server.
-After the defendant receives the summons and responds, the court sets a hearing date.
-Both parties must then begin to gather information necessary for the case, including evidence, and conduct witness examinations.
+The court typically sets a hearing date after the defendant receives the summons and responds.
+Both parties may gather the necessary case information, including evidence, and conduct witness examinations.
 Case parties may settle the claim through mediation or other such alternative dispute resolution methods.
 However, if the parties do not settle, the case may proceed to trial.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?